thebadmonkeydev/graphql_workshop/PITCHME.md

 ## Topics

 - GraphQL Concepts
+- How they manifest in Ruby
-- Build a Rails API using graphql-ruby
+- Design and implement a Rails GraphQL API
-  - Schema Design
-  - Resolvers and testing
-  - Production Readiness and Deployment

 ---
 ## GraphQL Concepts